Oculus Quest 2 vs. PSVR 2: Battle of the two best VR headsets

 |Compatibility||Quest, PC VR||PS5|

-Being completely wireless means the Quest 2 has to run on a processor capable of sipping power from a battery while remaining cool enough to stay inside of a standalone VR headset, which is no easy task.
-Because of it, the Quest 2's visuals are more on the level of a PlayStation 2 or — at best — early Xbox 360 games.
+Because of this, the Quest 2's visuals are more on the level of a PlayStation 2 or — at best — early Xbox 360 games.
 And the LCD display doesn't always handle darker games well, with blacks appearing more gray.

 Plus, Sony programmed the eye tracking so it helps you set the proper interpupillary distance, while the Quest 2 leaves you to measure your eyes yourself.
 It'll ensure you don't use the wrong setting by mistake.

-Oculus Quest 2 vs PlayStation VR 2: The big names (and the big games)
+Oculus Quest 2 vs PS VR 2: The big names (and the big games)

 No wires, no mess